Yord/shargs/README.md

 #### Custom Checks and Stages

 Shargs makes writing and using custom checks and stages very simple.
-The only thing you have to do is following the correct function signatures for your check or stage.
+The only thing you have to do is to follow the correct function signatures for your check or stage.
 In fact, checks and stages of the same kind have the same signatures.
 The following code snippets showcase very simple examples with the correct signatures.

-Regardless whether you implement a check or a stage, the most important thing to remember is:
+Regardless of whether you implement a check or a stage, the most important thing to remember is:
 Always pass on errors!

 Custom `argv` stage example: